aimms/documentation/webui/map-widget.rst

 A legend is also displayed inside the map widget.
 The legend shows the identifier name that was speficied as the Data for the heatmap as the title.
 It also displays the minimum value (on the left) and maximum value (on the right) of the data set and how the gradient is spread betwen those values, as illustrated in the above example.

-The heatmap data should contain only positive numeric values.

 You can configure only one heatmap for a map widget.

 ..
 Note::